“Peter, the Wild Man from Hanover. Whoever will bring him to Mr Fenn at Berkhamsted, Hertfordshire, shall be paid for their trouble’.

 Why are some people remembered whilst countless others never will be?
 Is it noble birth or notoriety?
 Or do memories attach themselves along the often invisible threads that bind and weave together the history and stories of the Chilterns, making it the special place it is today?
 It is after all, the people and places who shape and are shaped by their location that determine its history.

 This is the second instalment of the fascinating story of Peter, one time resident of Northchurch who lived until he was around 70 years, but the label ‘Wild Boy’ has stuck.
-You can read about his life in this earlier blog post, and following a visit to Berkhamsted School, what I found there warrants further telling of his story.
+Born c.
+1713 and died 22nd February 1785, you can read about his life in this earlier blog post, Following a visit to Berkhamsted School, what I found there, warrants further telling of his fascinating story.

 Typically, historical events are remembered, celebrated even, by those on the winning side, so why, I wonder is Peter still remembered?
 His whole life was tenuous, he had no connections, no skills, no way to communicate, no family nor children and he lived by his wits and kindness of strangers.
 When he was found as a boy, it is said that the only remnants of a ‘civilised’ life where the remains of his shirt collar, which ironically, it is now a collar by which he best remembered: the collar that was crafted for him to wear to ensure that if he wandered off, he would be returned to his home at Fenn Farm.